jzohrab/DbMigrator_Demo/project_plan.md

 # Project plan

+## 1. POC

-- Add talk (talk, description, speaker, duration)
+- Add talk (title, speaker, duration)
-- browse talks
-- Add slots (date, time, duration)
-- Get candidates

-- new feature: talk ratings - easy, medium, hard (baseline data)
-- add to cli

-- view for possible talks per slot (filtered by difficulty)
+- view talks
-- introduce "code objects" - _don't_ want these to be `drop/recreate/alter`
-  - dev A wants to sort by difficulty, dev B wants to add the duration

 - launch to prod
 - baselining

+## 2. Add feature, compatability tests

-- new feature: slot max difficulty
+- new feature: talk ratings - easy, medium, hard (baseline data)
 - new delta
+- add to cli
 - launch DB changes to prod ahead of time
 - backwards compatibility tests

+## 3. Code objects

+- view for difficult talks
+- introduce "code objects" - _don't_ want these to be `drop/recreate/alter`
+  - dev A wants to sort by difficulty, dev B wants to add the duration

+## 4. Refactoring

 - refactoring: change the speaker to speaker_first, speaker_last
 - want to launch the db changes ahead of time, and so can't drop the old field; also may have other clients